This is your big list of homeschool science equipment. It includes the essential tools needed to do science at home.

 For now, I did the research and found that these are the top two microscope choices for homeschooling.

 This is the model I would buy if I currently needed a microscope.
-The reviews are great, and it is a compound biological microscope.
+The reviews are great, and I believe it is the best microscope for homeschooling.
+It is a compound biological microscope.

 This is not a professional microscope as they cost way too much for most families.
 This is a student version.
 It is designed to take a child from elementary school through high school science.